A Unified Framework for Pattern Recovery in Penalized and Thresholded Estimation and its Geometry: Pattern Recovery in Penalized Estimation: Accessibility, Noiseless Recovery and the Irrepresentability Condition

-For instance, $\beta = 0$ satisfies the noiseless recovery condition with respect to $X$ and $\pen$ since then $X\beta = 0$ and $0 \in \SpenL(0)$.
+\end{definition} For instance, $\beta = 0$ satisfies the noiseless recovery condition with respect to $X$ and $\pen$ since then $X\beta = 0$ and $0 \in \SpenL(0)$.
 Another way of stating the noiseless recovery condition is to require that in the noiseless case $Y = X\beta$, the solution path contains a minimizer having the same pattern as $\beta$.
 The noiseless recovery condition is illustrated for the supremum norm in Figure~\ref{fig:path-sup} for the particular case where $X$ and $\beta$ are given by

-In Theorem~\ref{thm:nrc-geom} in Appendix~\ref{subapp:nrc-geom}, we prove that the noiseless recovery condition occurs if and only if $X'X\lin(C_\beta) \cap \dpen(\beta) \neq \emptyset$.
-Based on this characterization, it is clear that the condition depends on $\beta$ only through its pattern.
+In Proposition~\ref{prop:nrc-geom} in Section~\ref{sec:recovery}, we prove that the noiseless recovery condition occurs if and only if $X'X\lin(C_\beta) \cap \dpen(\beta) \neq \emptyset$.
+Based on this characterization, it is clear that the condition indeed depends on $\beta$ only through its pattern.
 For an analytic expression for checking the noiseless recovery condition, some formulas are given in the literature.
 For example, when $\pen = \|.\|_1$, the noiseless recovery condition can be shown to be equivalent to